jyuan5/CheesyBusiness/README.md

 ### Problem

 v0.
-Return the boolean value of "it is possible to leave the current position and reach treasure."
+Return the boolean value of "it is possible to leave the current position and reach treasure." v1.
+Return the number of solutions to the maze.

 ### Recursive Abstraction
 When asked to